abinit/abinit/doc/tutorial/eph4zpr.md

     More specifically, one should monitor the convergence of the physical properties of interest as a function of [[zcut]] and $\qq$-point sampling similarly to what is done in metals for [[tsmear]] and [[ngkpt]].
+    Note also that [[zcut]] should be of the same order as the phonon frequency so around 0.01, 0.001 eV.

 <!--
 First-principles calculations of the EPH self-energy are therefore crucial to understand the temperature-dependence